 Processed foods are typically high in calories, sugar, and sodium — yet low in important nutrients like protein, fiber, and micronutrients.

+14. Added sugar is a major contributor to weight gain and serious health issues, such as diabetes and heart disease.
 Foods high in added sugar are loaded with extra calories but lacking in the vitamins, minerals, fiber, and protein that your body needs to thrive.